code-423n4/2025-08-meteora/README.md

 _Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 - **Swap rate limiter bypass vulnerability via swap2 instruction:** It is possible to bypass the `feeRateLimiter` mode, in particular the swap rate limiter (an anti-sniping feature - which prevents snipers from bundling multiple swap instructions in one transaction) by using the `swap2` instruction handler.
 The vulnerability arises from the lack of a `swap2` discriminator check in the function `validate_single_swap_instruction()`.
-(C4 staff note: this issue was addressed by a public [PR](https://github.com/MeteoraAg/dynamic-bonding-curve/pull/128) on September 5, 2025; therefore all submissions of this finding on or after that date will be considered out of scope.)
+(C4 staff note: this issue was addressed by a public [PR](https://github.com/MeteoraAg/dynamic-bonding-curve/pull/128) on September 5, 2025 at 4:36AM UTC; therefore all submissions of this finding on or after that date will be considered out of scope.)

 ## Links